 The Perfect Vassal

 My last chance to avoid being terminated arrives on the same day the summer temperatures go past the mercury.
-Sunlight drenches the topside in enough golden heat to melt through our bones, if it weren’t for the bioglass dome.
-But we’re all dripping sweat by the time we get to work, enough to make us almost grateful for our dead-end jobs.

-Inside the cold warren of cubicles, I get to my standard-issue plastic desk and find the folder.
-Flicking it open, I study the holo-photo of the next Candidate I’ll be assigned to program.
+Sunlight drenches the topside in enough golden heat to melt through our bones, if not for the bioglass dome, and we’re all dripping sweat by the time we get to our cold warren of cubicles [in some specific place that establishes the setting].
+On my desk is a holo-photo of the next Candidate I’ll be assigned to program.
 Limp black hair; wide blue eyes; a sharp, angular face.
 Mid-forties, I’d guess, with an expression somewhere between wary and lost.
-Nothing special.
 I’ve seen hundreds like her, faces and designations blurring together.

 [Designation]: Ashley-zx09570